MANA, A National Latina Organization

 Mexican American Women's National Association, known today as MANA, A National Latina Organization, advocates for equality and empowers Latinas through leadership development.
 MANA was founded in 1974, making it one of the oldest active Mexican-American advocacy organizations, and as of 2000, it is considered the largest Latina organization in the United States.
 The organization was formed to address the intersection of Mexican-American and women's needs for equal rights.
 The founders created MANA with the intent of having a Latina-oriented organization.
 MANA publicizes and addresses Latina perspectives and needs through Social movements, Leadership education, and Advocacy within federal, state, and local governments.
 They have been involved with multiple major social movements throughout their history.
 These include advocating for the Equal Rights Amendment and Reproductive rights, as well as social movements on education, leadership development, women's healthcare, and racial discrimination in the work.
-MANA currently operates from its home base in Washington, D.C. and has local chapters across the nation.
+MANA currently operates from its home base in Washington, D.C., and has local chapters across the nation.

 The organization was renamed MANA, A National Latina Organization in 1994.
 This renaming accommodated non-Hispanic members who were previously not included in the organization's name or mission statement.

-History of Mexican American Women's National Association
+History

 The Mexican-American Women's National Association was formed in 1974 by Blandina Cardenas Ramírez, Gloria Hernandez, Bettie Baca, and Sharleen Maldonado over a series of weekend brunches in Washington, D.C.
 Bettie Baca was the first chair women of the group when it started in 1974.
 The founders were dissatisfied with the gender bias and misogyny of the Chicano Movement and with the exclusion of women of color from Second-wave feminism, so they created an organization that directly advanced Chicana feminism.
 A year after founding, at the 1975 International Women's Year, founder Bettie Baca explained the importance of pluralism: "While we share with all women the universal victimization of sexism, the Mexican American woman's situation is complicated by a struggle within a society that has historically failed to honor, to understand and even to acknowledge her culture among women.
 Chicanas always have suffered by the use of the terms minority and women.
 These terms...have had the consequence of excluding the Mexican American woman rather than including her."

 In 1975 the board of MANA elected Evangeline Elizondo as their first president.
 There are no longer presidents of the organization.
 The position is now called board of chair.

 MANA's original guiding principles were: to provide a platform for Chicanas to speak out about national issues, to develop Chicana leadership, to create more equality between male and female Mexican-Americans, to reinforce all activist efforts relating to Chicana equality, to spread awareness of Chicana concerns across the nation, and to develop a functional communication network for Chicanas across the country.
 Within two years of its establishment, MANA was known as a voice for Hispanic and Mexican women and a resource for their development.